 If navigating the dark web wasn’t hard enough it’s a constant struggle to find trusted lines developed for secure communications.
 The dark web, or deep web as many wrongly refer to it, is where Tor-accessible domains reside, you know the .onion URL’s.
 It’s not that finding secure communications on Tor is a struggle, but it’s hard to find private lines not run by a rogue entity.
 Below we have organized a list of secure dark web email providers.
 Please remember that no email provider should ever be deemed secure, meaning always use encryption and keep your opsec to its highest level.

-Here is a list of secure dark web email providers (listed in order of trust – please read below for more info):
+Here is a list of secure dark web email providers (listed in order of trust – Updated: January 1, 2021):

 - Bitmessage – bitmailendavkbec.onion, clearweb